pstrobl96/zrj-web/README.md

 Website for zazitroudnicijinak.cz.
 As main static web generator is used Hugo build upon Golang.
 Chosed theme is [Arcana](https://github.com/half-duplex/hugo-arcana)

+## To Do

+Well website is not complete... yet.
+Most of content is here in repo.

+- Image for page *Guerilla gardening*
+- Image for page *Výsadba stromů*
+- Text for page *ZRJ 2022* - wasn't included in backup, used text from facebook
+- Enable dropdown menus for *Zažít Roudnici Jinak* and *Ostatní námi pořádané akce*
+- Redo main page
+- Header image...?
+Not sure for now
+- Export static files and upload to Github pages
+- DNS change

 ## How run website?

 ### Hugo install